 As you can observe, the vowel sounds in these unstressed syllables are exactly the same, in spite of the fact that you have just one letter (a) in about and accession and three letters (eou) in gorgeous.

-From this we can draw a first conclusion: whenever a syllable is not stressed, there is a big chance that the vowel or vowels it contains will be pronounced as a schwa, as is the case in a great majority of cases, or as another weak vowel.
+From this we can draw a first conclusion: whenever a syllable is not stressed, there is a big chance that the vowel or vowels it contains will be pronounced as a schwa, as happens in a great majority of cases, or as another weak vowel.
 This is what we’ll see now.

 Which phonemes can be weak?
 We’ve already said that the quintessential weak vowel is the schwa, but it’s not the only one.